Grand Couloir (Mont Blanc): Accidents

 From 1990 to 2011, French mountain police force registers show 291 rescue operations in the Goûter couloir.
 74 of those rescued died and 180 were injured.
 By 2017 that total rose to 347 rescue operations, 102 deaths and 230 injuries.

 During the extremely hot summer of 2015, the Goûter Hut was temporarily closed on prefectural order to dissuade climbers from taking this route.

+In August 2026, the Gouter and Tete Rousse refuges were shut from the 11th to 26th, due to stonefall danger in the Grand Couloir.

 Accident prevention

 In 2020 the Petzl Foundation published the results of a study of a potential alternative route.
 The study found that the alternate would be more dangerous than the current path through the couloir.
 Several geotechnical experts studied the local geomorphological conditions and concluded that melting permafrost significantly increases the danger of crossing the couloir.
 A complete removal of the metal cables was considered after the 2017 season, but it was noted that deaths occurred in places without cables.